FireDevelopment/Tkinter-Maze/README.md

 levels folder:
 Contains the level data for the level "Bloom".
 More levels will be moved over there eventually.

+chaoz folder:
+Contains the level data for the level "Chaoz"

+funky folder:
+Contains the level data for the level "Funky"

 images folder:
 contains all the images used for the game, do not move these files